YiraSan/violet/readme.md

 > I'm rewriting a lot of stuff and changing the kernel-architecture.
 So, don't be afraid of the current state of the code (pretty crappy...)

+> [!IMPORTANT]
+> This project is in early development.
+APIs and behavior may change significantly until v1.0.0.

 ## Roadmap

 ...